videos13606-cell/file-integrity-checker/README.md

 # File Integrity Checker

-Hi!
+Hello, everyone!
 This project explores one of the basics of cybersecurity — **hashing**.
 Hashing is the concept of taking any piece of data (a file, a password, a message) and turning it into a long, unique string of letters and numbers.
+Through this project i try to show you a really simple example of how these things work.

 ## Why Hashing Matters for Security